Haojen/hexo-theme-Claudia/README-EN.md

 ## User's Profile

-Attention: Configure the file `_config.yml` under the theme profile, not the root of whole hexo direction
+Attention: Configure the file `_config.yml` under the theme profile, not the one in  root of whole hexo direction

 ```yml
 user_name: your name